-The War Memorial and St James' Church, Buxworth Sunday August 3rd, 2014 Welcome to St James' Church for this special commemoration of a time when our village community began to change dramatically.
+Welcome to St Matthew's Church for this special commemoration of a time when our village community began to change dramatically.
 As young men went out to fight for what was expected to be only a few months, others managed at home without them.
 The losses and traumas of the years of war undoubtedly left their mark.
 Perspectives do change when violence hits home.
 Perhaps values of simplicity, forgiveness and family life come even more to the fore.

-This morning we come with our thoughts of how it might have been 100 years ago.
+This evening we come with our thoughts of how it might have been 100 years ago.
 We come with the same needs of hope, courage and peace, for the places in our world where war and the everyday hurts of relationships go on today; we acknowledge our need of patience, forgiveness, generosity and openness to others if war is to be averted again; we bring our thankfulness for a safe and comfortable life in our village community; and we look to Jesus Christ, who knew suffering and pain, faced rejection and hatred, and speaks of hope, light and loving new beginnings.

 It was written in the Buxton Advertiser on 1st August 1914- 'We are ready for war.'
-On this occasion we recall those who waited, some in fear, others flushed with excitement at the thoughts of an impending battle, as they heard the news of the declaration of war.
+On this occasion tonight we recall those who waited, some in fear, others flushed with excitement at the thoughts of an impending battle, as they heard the news of the declaration of war.

-We shall be using some of the resource material prepared by representatives of Westminster Abbey who have created the commemorative event to be televised on August 4th.
+We shall be using some of the resource material prepared by representatives of Westminster Abbey who have created the commemorative event to be televised later tonight.
 So we share in some small ways with those who meet at one of our foremost national symbols of Christian faith

-The visual symbols of light and dark will be a focal point, as we remember the lamps going out over Europe, but the hope of brightness to come
+The visual symbols of light and dark will be a focal point, as we remember the lights going out over Europe, but the hope of brightness to come